-In this series, we present the various types of biometrics and explore their use for authentication and beyond.
+In this series, we will be presenting the various types of biometrics and explore their use for authentication and beyond.
 In our latest blog post, we spoke about mouse use characteristics and analyzed their use cases and advantages for both companies and end-users alike.
-Now we look into voice ID and gait analysis.
+Now, let’s look into voice ID and gait analysis.

-Gait analysis has been used in the sportswear industry for decades.
+Gait analysis has been interestingly used in the sportswear industry for decades.
 It’s not only a fancy shoe store addition but can represent a biometrics authentication factor.
-The way we move or walk has also been used for various medical reasons in physical therapy and rehabilitation, aiming to help patients suffering from different diseases or inabilities.
+The way we move or walk has also been used for various medical reasons in physical therapy and rehabilitation.
+The aim is to help patients suffering from different diseases or inabilities.
 In the medical circles, constant advancements are achieved, and recently, there are also references on normal or pathologic gait.

 How does it work?

-Kinematics, movement patterns, kinetics as well as the forces involved in producing those movements are analyzed, and data is generated.
+Kinematics, movement patterns, kinetics and the forces involved in producing those movements are analyzed, and data is generated.
 On mobile devices, the gyroscope is used to gather information and fitness trackers can detect various movements and create individual profiles.

-With time, for authentication requiring a lower threshold of security, gait analyzing apps will be a very convenient and nonintrusive method to verify identity.
+With time, specifically for authentication requiring a lower threshold of security, gait analysis apps will be a very convenient and nonintrusive method to verify identity.

-Still, there are some disadvantages that will not make this technology gain momentum very soon.
+However, there are some disadvantages that will not make this technology gain momentum in the near term.
 The hardware needed to authenticate a user makes it a no go.
 Also, the accuracy is very low compared to other biometrics widely used, such as face ID or typing biometrics.

-The use cases vary, from medical devices to military.
+The use cases vary but are not limited to usage in medical devices and in the military.
 Also, the US has used this technology for more than ten years to ensure that prisoners incarcerated in their homes were actually there.

 Passwords alone are not safe anymore.
-There is a multitude of use cases where they can’t be implemented or the level of security requires another security factor.
-Biometrics represent a viable alternative and in the next years, they will be used more frequently.
+There is a multitude of use cases where they can’t be implemented or the level of security requires an additional security factor.
+Biometrics represent a viable alternative and in the next few years, most experts predict that they will be used more frequently.

-Voice ID recognition has excellent potential to become the next generation authentication method, competing with other nonintrusive and very accurate factors such as typing biometrics.
+Voice ID recognition has excellent potential to become one of the next generations’ preferred authentication methods, competing with other nonintrusive and very accurate factors such as typing biometrics.